MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Applications installed on Infrastructure as a Service (IaaS)

 For applications installed on Infrastructure as a Service (IaaS) for cloud access, connector groups provide a common service to secure access to all apps.
-Connector groups don't create additional dependencies on your corporate network, or fragment the app experience.
+Connector groups don't create morel dependencies on your corporate network, or fragment the app experience.
 Connectors are installed on every cloud datacenter and serve only applications that reside in that network.
 You install several connectors to achieve high availability.

 Take as an example an organization that has several virtual machines connected to their own IaaS hosted virtual network.
-To allow employees to use these applications, these private networks are connected to the corporate network using site-to-site VPN.
-This provides a good experience for employees that are located on-premises.
-But, it may not be ideal for remote employees, because it requires additional on-premises infrastructure to route access, as you can see in the diagram below:
+To allow employees to use these applications, these private networks are connected to the corporate network using site-to-site Virtual Private Network (VPN).
+Site-to-site VPN provides a good experience for employees that are located on-premises.
+But, it may not be ideal for remote employees, because it requires more on-premises infrastructure to route access, as illustrated in the diagram:

 ![Diagram that illustrates the Microsoft Entra IaaS network](./media/application-proxy-connector-groups/application-proxy-iaas-network.png)

-With Microsoft Entra application proxy connector groups, you can enable a common service to secure access to all applications without creating additional dependency on your corporate network:
+With Microsoft Entra application proxy connector groups, you enable a common service to secure access to all applications without creating more dependencies on your corporate network:

 ![Microsoft Entra IaaS Multiple Cloud Vendors](./media/application-proxy-connector-groups/application-proxy-multiple-cloud-vendors.png)

 ### Multi-forest – different connector groups for each forest

 Single-sign-on (SSO) capabilities are commonly achieved using Kerberos Constrained Delegation (KCD).
-To achieve this, the connector’s machines need to be joined to a domain that can delegate the users toward the application.
+The connector’s machines are joined to a domain that can delegate the users to the application.
 KCD supports cross-forest capabilities.
 But for companies who have distinct multi-forest environments with no trust between them, a single connector cannot be used for all forests.
 Instead, specific connectors are deployed per forest, and set to serve applications that are published to serve only the users of that specific forest.
 Each connector group represents a different forest.
 While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.

 ### Disaster Recovery sites